CALCRIM No. 2140. Failure to Perform Duty Following Accident: Death or Injury - Defendant Driver (Veh. Code, §§ 20001, 20003 & 20004)

 “In this connection it must be noted that the statute requires that necessary

-through himself or third parties.”
+is provided, whether through himself or third parties.”
 (Ibid.)
-The presence of bystanders who offer
+The presence of

-summoning of aid,” rather than the direct provision of first aid by the defendant.
+might be the summoning of aid,” rather than the direct provision of first aid by the

 SECONDARY SOURCES